 Betty Burkhouse, “GG” as she was known by her great-grandchildren, knew that one in four children grow up not knowing how to read and that 43% of adults with low literacy skills live in poverty.
 This was not acceptable to her and she generously dedicated her time to making a difference in the lives of individuals.
 Betty understood that this investment was important, not just for the person she was helping, but that her time and their success would impact the community as well.

 Betty made genuine connections with each person she tutored, counting them as friends.
 At Community Connecting Us we are inspired by her devotion to helping others better themselves, her selfless giving of her time, and loving big.
-We are using the generous gifts of those who share her passion for literacy as well as her family and friends, to continue her work in communities by making the fundamental skill of reading available to young and old alike through memorial Little Free Libraries and tutoring.
+We are using the generous gifts of those who share her passion for literacy as well as her family and friends, to continue her work in communities by making the fundamental skill of reading available to young and old alike through our Community Cupboard, located in the parking lot between the Paw Paw Museum and the historic Tome Church, that houses books, non-perishables and cold-weather items.

 Contact us today for more details, to become a valued contributor to our mission.